 After half an hour you can take a peek at the stew and top up the stock if necessary and add the onions which have been waiting patiently on the side.
 Pop the lid back on and continue to simmer gently for another hour or so or until the beef is tender and the sauce is nicely reduced.
 Finally season with salt and pepper and serve with whatever you want- chips, mashed potatoes or orzo pasta which is traditional.

 The pork and chicken Souvlaki that I have consumed [alot] in Greece is wonderful.
 You need a barbie to really give yourself a chance here.
 I love it with lemony potatoes and tzatziki but chips or rice works well too.

-Ingredients: A couple of chicken boobies or one boneless pork loin.
+Ingredients: A couple of chicken boobies or one boneless pork loin if you want a lean cut.
+You could also use pork shoulder but of late I have been using pork belly as the fat crisps up if you get it right and it tastes amazing.
 The marinade – a juicy lemon, a couple of large cloves of garlic, a generous splash of olive oil, a good amount of salt and pepper and rigani.
 The quantities should be enough for 2- 3 peeps.

 Method: Smash the garlic and add the lemon juice, oil, herbs and seasonings to make your marinade.
 Cut the poor dead animal into bite sized cubes and mix with your marinade and leave for a few hours in the fridge.
 When you are ready to cook and your barbie is piping hot, skewer the meat onto wooden or metal skewers.
 Cook over the coals, regularly turning the meat and basting with spare marinade.
 If your marinade runs out just drizzle over more olive oil and lemon juice while it is cooking.